If you were injured by a defective product, you should act quickly to protect your rights to financial recovery.

 The injured party may prove that a product is defective from any of three types of defects:

-- Failure to Warn.
 When instructions don’t warn of the dangers involved in using the products, the manufacturer may be held liable.
 Warnings also need to be clear, concise, and visible—they must fully explain the danger and its consequences.
 Although medication may come to mind when you think of failure to warn defects, this could occur on almost any product.
-For example, blow dryers that do not come with warnings about electrocutions could be considered failure to warn defective products.
+For example, blow dryers that do not come with warnings about electrocutions could be considered a failure to warn about defective products.

 It’s possible for a product to have multiple defects or for more than one party to be held accountable for the defects.
 If a product just has a manufacturer defect, only the manufacturer would be held liable.
 But, if the product has both a design and manufacturer defect, the manufacturer and the product design and engineering companies could be held liable.
 Determining what type of defect caused your injury is one of the first steps product liability lawyers will take in a product liability case and one of the most important, too.